 Was Castle Combe named the prettiest village in England?

-Many people consider Castle Combe to be one of the prettiest villages in England, and it has indeed been called such.
+Many people consider Castle Combe to be one of the prettiest villages in the south of England, and it has indeed been called such.
 The village regularly tops official and unofficial charts for the prettiest village in England.

 Notably winning the vote for the prettiest village in England in 1961.
 The Culture Trip also names the village as one of the top ten most beautiful villages in the UK.